SUSTAINABILITY

 As the main users of our services are ordinary mobile users, including young people, user acquisition and retention, frequency of use, and the amount of money spent are highly affected by changes in the users’ tastes.
 If MIXI Group is unable to accurately identify user needs and provide content that satisfies them appropriately and in a timely manner, the appeal of these services to users may decline.

-Sales of paid content in games provided by the Entertainment Business account for the majority of Group revenue, and there is a significant dependence on sales of a specific title (Monster Strike).
+Sales of paid content in games provided by the Digital Entertainment segment account for the majority of Group revenue, and there is a significant dependence on sales of a specific title (MONSTER STRIKE).
 Therefore, a decline in the competitiveness of that title could cause a decrease in the number of users, a decrease in the percentage of users of who make in-app purchases, and a decrease in the use of paid content, etc. Moreover, if the popularity of newly developed titles and the number of paying users does not progress as anticipated, it may have an impact on the Group’s business, performance, and financial position.

 (2) Dependence on external enterprises for user acquisition

-Services in the Entertainment Business are provided via platform providers such as Apple Inc. and Google Inc. but maintaining agreements with these providers may become difficult, or changes to their operational policies, fees, etc., may arise.
+Services in the Digital Entertainment segment are provided via platform providers such as Apple Inc. and Google LLC but maintaining agreements with these providers may become difficult, or changes to their operational policies, fees, etc., may arise.
 Furthermore, we contract operations to various external enterprises for the development and provision of services, and if relationships with those external enterprises were to deteriorate, it may pose a problem for the maintenance of services and new development.

 (3) Global expansion

 If MIXI Group is unable to address potential risks that include differences in laws and regulations, political and social circumstances, culture, religion, user preferences, commercial practices in different countries, and exchange rate fluctuations, expected outcomes may not be achieved.
-When releasing native smartphone games to overseas markets, MIXI Group and its services may not be as accepted as they are in Japan and could be exposed to user criticism in some cases.
+When releasing apps for smartphone devices to overseas markets, MIXI Group and its services may not be as accepted as they are in Japan and could be exposed to user criticism in some cases.

 (4) Trust and social confidence in MIXI Group and MIXI Group’s products, services, and businesses